-When clambering up a steep hillside, you can fall to your knees, explaining that you just need five minutes to photograph this wonderful wildflower…
+It does make a wonderful excuse, when clambering up steep hillsides, you can fall to your knees, explaining that you just need five minutes to photograph this wonderful wildflower…

-And Doug spends a lot of time on his knees, camera in hand photographing the wildflowers of Yorkshire and Derbyshire.
+And I have to say I spend a lot of time on my knees, camera in hand photographing the wildflowers of Yorkshire and Derbyshire.

 A lighthearted, but informative review of the latest innovations and discoveries that are going to change the way we garden…